Navigation information

 Entrance

-The entrance to the Port of Hirtshals is market as follows:
+The entrance to Port of Hirtshals is market as follows:

 • A red light buoy and a yellow wave recorder are placed approximately 0.5 nautical miles NNE of the breakwater.
 A yellow light buoy is placed NE of this as a marker buoy for the wave recorder.